Mick2nd/Notes-Import-Joplin/README.md

 1. Select a notebook on the Joplin GUI where to import the notes
 1. Invoke the import command from the Joplin File - Import sub menu
 1. In the opening file dialog select the QNAP Notes Station archive
-1. The file will be imported along with its notebooks, sections, notes
+1. The file will be imported along with its notebooks, sections, notes, tags

 ## Features of QNAP Notes Station which will be transformed
  1. Headings